BUCK-LCO-NCI/DivProt/README.md

 >uniprot = /data/belfordak/Buck_lab/Divergent_prots/DivProt/uniprot20_2016_02/uniprot20_2016_02 (cp -r uniprot20_2016_02 db to a dir you have permission to - giving the path to where it's hosted on biowulf will cause an error when you run Porter b/c you don't have permission to access the db in this location)

 >psiblast = /usr/local/apps/ncbi-toolkit/21.0.0/bin/psiblast

+(If found that your prediction works and you get your .ssX files, you're good to go.
+If you get an error message, it is likely due to your paths, even though there was probably no error called when you set them up.
+Also, just fyi, the error messages from Porter don't always obviously direct you to the problem (an error telling you a certins psi-blast related file could not be found doesn't necessarily mean there is anything wrong with your psi-blast directory/module/path).

 ### Step 1.
 Run the pre_pre_processing script on your fasta input file.
 Both single and multiline fasta are fine.